Measurement-based quantum computation using two-component BECs

-Thus, we can implement any single-qubit state, after the three-body measurement.
-An outcome state depends on N. This result implies that the outcome state is determined beforehand in the prepared boson number.
-After all steps are implemented, we obtain the following outcome states, ignoring the overall phase.
+Thus, any single-qubit state can be implemented after the three-body measurement.
+An outcome state depends on $N_{2}$ and $N_{3}$.
+This result implies that the outcome state is determined beforehand in the prepared boson number.
+After all steps are implemented, the following outcome states are obtained, ignoring the overall phase. outcome state is